 Thin pants are great for summer wear because they offer protection from UV rays as well as debris, but you may feel a little chilly during cooler nights if you aren’t wearing a base layer.

 When you want to wear your hiking pants is a good way to determine which thickness is best for you, but if you’re like me, you’ll go for a pair of lightweight ones for the summer and thicker ones for colder hikes!

 Repeat after me: the more pockets, the better the pants.
 Well, not really, but having tons of pockets on your hiking pants is uber convenient as you can stash small items right at your side for quick access.

 Consider going for a pair with pockets not only in the traditional front and back positions but the cargo pants positions as well.
-Having larger pockets the further down the pants makes for optimum storage for field guides, a compass and even a flashlight if you’re moving around near dark.
+Having larger pockets further down the pants makes for optimum storage for field guides, a compass, and even a flashlight if you’re moving around near dark.

-Besides pockets, you should look for hiking pants that offer you, the wearer, some extra features when you don them.
+Besides pockets, you should look for hiking pants that offer you, the wearer, some extra features when you do them.